Bermuda Triangle Band

-Bermuda Triangle Band's wild psychedelic and delicately nuanced electric autoharp and transcendental vocals grew out of the late 1960s folk rock scene.
-With an independent attitude, eccentric style and highly unusual instrument lineup, the group was unprecedented.
+Bermuda Triangle Band is a psychedelic rock band.
+The band's music features the autoharp and grew out of the late 1960s folk rock scene.
 Psychedelic rock autoharp was then unknown, and at the time there were very few women playing bass guitar.
 Since the formation of the band in 1967, its only constant members have been Roger Penney and Wendy Penney.

 History

 Roger and Wendy

 Roger and Wendy started as actors in the Boston Theater Company.
 The band, originally called Roger and Wendy, was formed in the late 1960s in Greenwich Village, typically playing in pass-the-basket-for-tips coffeehouses and folk clubs, such as Gerde's Folk City, (where they headlined for 33 weeks in one year, 1970, setting a club record); the Cafe Wha?, the Bitter End, the Cafe Au Go Go, The Gaslight Cafe, The Freudian Slip, The Basement Cafe, and Kenny's Castaways.
-Performing at first without microphones (as basket houses had no cabaret licenses, thus amplified vocals were illegal), they developed an energized psychedelic folk style with just an electrified autoharp and fast-pulse bass guitar.
+Performing at first without microphones (as basket houses had no cabaret licenses, thus amplified vocals were illegal), they developed an energized psychedelic folk style with an electrified autoharp and fast-pulse bass guitar.
 Their music quickly evolved from traditional ballads to folk rock, including psychedelic folk, acid freak folk and rock.

 Roger and Wendy took the stage names Roger Becket and Wendy Becket when they became involved with the Theatre Company of Boston; they kept these pseudonyms through much of their musical career before returning to their original surname of Penney, which accounts for some confusion regarding credit for albums.
-Wendy is a lifetime member of the Art Students League of New York.